shakirhms12/shakirhms12/README.md

 * 💼 LinkedIn: www.linkedin.com/in/shakir-hussain-malik-4894b6213
 * 📧 Email: hshakir757@gmail.com
 ---

-## 💡 Philosophy

-> **"Automate everything that is repetitive, document everything that is important, and never stop learning."**

----

 ⭐ *Thanks for visiting my profile!
 Feel free to explore my repositories, and if you find something useful, don't hesitate to leave a ⭐.*